carla-simulator/carla/Docs/recorder_and_playback.md

 ![accident](img/accident.gif)

-We can see then the responsible of the incident.
+And easily determine the responsible of that incident.

 ### Sample Python scripts